blockchainsllc/in3-docs/docs/api-c.md

 in3_t* in3_new();
 ```

-creates a new Incubes configuration and returns the pointer.
+Creates a new Incubed configuration and returns the pointer.

-you need to free this instance with `in3_free` after use!
+You need to free this instance with `in3_free` after use!

-Before using the client you still need to set the tramsport and optional the storage handlers:
+Before using the client, you still need to set the transport and optional the storage handlers:

-- example of initialization:
+- Example of initialization:

 ```c
 // register verifiers